Are you looking for a comprehensive analysis of Capture One vs Lightroom?

 Export Options: A number of export options are present in both Capture One and Lightroom.
 On Lightroom, exporting is fairly trivial and easy to access.
 The export option in Capture One is just located in different sections.
 There are 5 different tools present rather than a single convenient dialog box as in Lightroom.

 Color Rendition: Both tools have their own strengths and weaknesses in this department.
+Capture One has superior color adjustment based tools, giving you much more flexibility in this domain.
+The colors with Lightroom may be a little more accurate and a tad easier to adjust during post-processing.
 Depending on your exact needs, one of the tools could prove superior.

 As part of Adobe’s subscription model, you can get Lightroom CC for just $10 a month.
 The bundle also includes Photoshop CC, which is useful for photographers as well.
 There is no option to buy the tool for lifetime use.